iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 ---
 ### **Intro**

-Previous coverage of the same thing but for beginner: [[Subgradient]].
 Materials take with reference from Chapter 3 of \<First Order Method for Optimizations\> by SIAM.
 We discuss the following things:
 * Definition of Subgradient for convex function
 * Definition of Generalized Subgradient
 * Notations